pippinbarr/cart263-2019/slides/activity-eat-up/activity-eat-up.md

 1. After removing the fly, use `setInterval()` to repeated call a `chew` function at some interval (you can tweak the number to your liking)
 1. Define the `chew()` function in your code
 1. In the function you should:
-  1. Check if the current image displayed in the mouse element is open (use jQuery's `attr()` function to check if the `src` attribute matches the path of the open mouth image)
+  1. Check if the current image displayed in the mouth element is open (use jQuery's `attr()` function to check if the `src` attribute matches the path of the open mouth image)
   1. If it is, swap the image to the closed image (use `attr()` to __set__ the `src` property)
   1. If it isn't it must be closed, so swap the image to the open image